stetinam/RFD-VIM/README.md

 - **Pocket residue marking** - Define vital pocket (or just important for your function) residues
 - **Real-time feedback** - Instant visual updates with color coding, see your settings in real time
 - **Enhanced PyMOL sessions** - Save .pse files with RMSD reference objects for RMSD calculations
-- **Export ready** - Generates CONTIGS, INPAINT_SEQ, and POCKET_RESIDUES for RFDiffusion and ProteinMPNN workflows
+- **Export ready** - Generates CONTIGS, INPAINT_SEQ, and POCKET_RESIDUES for RFdiffusion and ProteinMPNN workflows

-> **Note:** Exports only the frozen contigs, does not output segments RFDiffusion should generate, must be added by user later
+> **Note:** Exports only the frozen contigs, does not output segments RFdiffusion should generate, must be added by user later

 ## Installation